yukimotopress/fizzbuzz/fizzbuzz-in-too-much-detail.md

 ## Polishing For Distribution

-This FizzBuzz implementation is super flexible now &ndash; some might say _too_ flexible.
+This FizzBuzz implementation is super flexible now - some might say _too_ flexible.
 We've got to open source it.
 This powerful, reusable functionality needs to be made available to everyone.